How Our Outstanding Cover Letter Examples Will Turbo Charge Your Job Search

 Write, take a break, then edit

-Edit cover letter text with fresh eyes after a break.
+Edit your cover letter text with fresh eyes after a break.
 Getting a bit of distance from the words on the page can help you to see with more clarity.
 Keep your cover letter short and to the point to make your document easy to read.

 Check how your CV and cover letter work in tandem